nagarwa2/FormValidations/README.md

 You can apply this plugin to particular form by giving form ID as argument when calling, for example '#form1'.
 If you want to apply to all input fields in the web page then don't pass any arguments to the plugin.

-This plugin will also take care of disabling submit form button if there are any errors on page.
+This plugin will also take care of disabling submit form button if there are any errors.

 Following fields can be validated with this plugin:
 1. SSN